usnews/brightspot-cms/docs/documentation/cms-developer-tools.md

 <div markdown="1" class="span12">

 With Brightspot CMS there are a number of tools that make life easier for the developer.
-We're going to take a look at the Wireframe and Preview Tool, both of which assist when building out page templates.
+This section will look at the Wireframe and Preview Tool, both of which assist when building out page templates.

 ### Preview Tool